Hip-hop turns 50, reinventing itself and swaths of the world along the way

 “Hip-hop is … allowing you in someone’s world.
 It’s allowing you into someone’s struggles,” she says.
 “It’s a big microphone to say, `Well, the streets say this is what is going on here and this is what you might not know about us.
 This is how we feel, and this is who we are.’”

-Or look at perhaps the perfect example: “Hamilton,” Lin Manuel Miranda’s groundbreaking musical about a distant white historical figure that came to life in the rhythms of its hip-hop soundtrack, bringing a different energy and audience to the theater world.

-Hip-hop “has done a very good job at making culture more accessible.
-It has broken into spaces that we’re traditionally not allowed to break into,” Dhaliwal says.

-For Usha Jey, freestyling hip-hop was the perfect thing to mix with the classical, formal South Asian dance style of Bharatnatyam.
-The 26-year-old choreographer, born in France to Tamil immigrant parents, created a series of social media videos last year showing the two styles interacting with each other.
-It was her training in hip-hop that gave her the confidence and spirit to do something different.
+For Usha Jey, hip-hop was the perfect thing to mix with the classical South Asian dance style of Bharatanatyam.
+The 26-year-old French choreographer created videos last year showing the two styles interacting with each other.

-Hip-hop culture “pushes you to be you,” Jey said.
+Hip-hop culture “pushes you to be you,” Jey says.
 “I feel like in the pursuit of finding yourself, hip-hop helps me because that culture says, you’ve got to be you.”

-Hip-hop is, simply, “a magical art form,” says Nile Rodgers, legendary musician, composer and record producer.
+Hip-hop is “a magical art form,” says Nile Rodgers, legendary musician, composer and record producer.
 He would know.
 It was his song “Good Times,” with the band Chic, that was recreated to form the basis for “Rapper’s Delight” all those years ago.

 “The impact that it’s had on the world, it really can’t be quantified,” Rodgers says.
 “You can find someone in a village that you’ve never been to, a country that you’ve never been to, and all of a sudden you hear its own local hip-hop.
 And you don’t even know who these people are, but they’ve adopted it and have made it their own.”